 “Usually, if you use a specialized toilet product every few days, this will be more than sufficient to keep on top of any problems.”
 He recommends applying the product, letting it sit for half an hour (or overnight if the problem is worse), and then using a toilet brush to break up the limescale.

 Most of the time, simply taking out your trash will get rid of any unpleasant odours; but occasionally you’ll have to wipe out the garbage can itself.
 In fact, Parry recommends doing this every week or so.
 “Food can spill out of the bin bag and into the bin itself,” he says.
 “Although this is a job most people hate doing, cleaning out any food and wiping the bin out regularly will leave your home smelling fresh and clean!”

-Find out the surprising reason you should drill holes in your garbage can.
+Find out why you should drill holes in your garbage can.

 Dust build-up can be a source of allergies, yet people often forget to dust the baseboards, according to Johnson.
 To remove dust, she says, try wiping down baseboards with a dry microfibre cloth.
 “Microfibre cloths are the best material for picking up dust since the fibres in the cloth are split with open hooks on the end to pick up and hold the dust or soil,” she says.
 “Always use a dry microfibre first to remove dust and, if needed use a wet microfibre to remove spills and stains.”
 This will ensure no residue is left on the baseboard.

-Check out 35 nearly forgotten house cleaning tips from the past.
+Discover 35 nearly-forgotten house cleaning tips from the past.

 Air ducts and AC units